cloud66/help-old/_posts/how-to/2013-09-26-integration-with-semaphore.md

 Here is how to integrate [Semaphore](https://semaphoreapp.com) with Cloud 66.

 ## Integration
 1. Make sure your stack is deployed with Cloud 66.
-Learn more about [deploying Rails stacks with Cloud 66](/help/first_stack).
 2. Setup your project on [Semaphore](https://semaphoreapp.com).
 Since you're reading this page, you probably have a Semaphore project setup already!
 3. In Semaphore, go to your project setting and click on Deployment.
 ![](http://cdn.cloud66.com.s3.amazonaws.com/images/help/semaphore_project_settings.png)